I60R/page/README.md

 ## Installation

+* Arch Linux:
+  * PKGBUILD provided

+* Manually:
-1. Install `rustup` from package manager
+  * Install `rustup` from package manager
-2. Configure toolchain: `rustup install stable && rustup default stable`
+  * Configure toolchain: `rustup install stable && rustup default stable`
-3. Clone repo, cd into it
+  * Clone repo, cd into it
-4. `cargo install --root / --force` (if that requires permission you must configure toolchain as root (or system wide) and re-run with `sudo`)
+  * `cargo install --root / --force` (if that requires permission you must configure toolchain as root (or system wide) and re-run with `sudo`)